School Year 2021-22 Health Protocols as of August 5, 2021

 - If a student, faculty or staff member, or parent/guardian shows signs of illness while at TDF, staff will isolate that person and have them leave the premises as soon as possible.

 - All spaces and items relative to the exposure will be sanitized accordingly.

 - Reminder that prior to entering the facility, all people must be fever-free for 48 hours without fever-reducing medication.

-Protocols are subject to change as CDC guidelines and recommendations dictate.
-Thank you for being part of The Dance Foundation family, and for your help as we navigate this new environment together for everyone’s health and wellness.
+Thank you for being part of The Dance Foundation family, and for your help as we navigate this environment together for everyone’s health and safety.